maxschommer/DistributedGraphics/README.md

 ## Usage
 The STL files used must have ASCII STL format.

-The output from our program will be a series of .ppm files, which can then be compiled into a video through [this process](http://jupiter.ethz.ch/~pjt/makingMovies.html).
+The output from our program will be a series of .ppm files, which can then be compiled into a video by running
+    convert image*ppm sick_rays.gif

+while inside the same folder as the images.
+You can also follow [this process](http://jupiter.ethz.ch/~pjt/makingMovies.html) to compile the .ppm files into a video.

 ## License
 MIT License